 While loa can be calm or dangerous, none of them can be called “evil” or “good” in a Christian sense of these words.
 The darker paths of Vodou can be used only by bokors (sorcerers that have learned both white and black magic), but even for them killing animals or creating zombies are nothing more than myths.

 Introduction to Voodoo

 Voodoo, much like the Wicca religion, is a misunderstood religion.
-It should also be noted that many traditions you find in Judeo-Christian religion can also be found in Wicca religion.
-That said, Voodoo, is also a religion that is deep in traditions like Wicca and Judeo-Christian.
-As such, Voodoo celebrates major life events like births, marriages and deaths, but the religion that began in Africa has evolved over time.
+It should also be noted that many traditions you find in Judeo-Christian religion can also be found in the Wicca religion.
+That said, Voodoo is also a religion that is deep in traditions like Wicca and Judeo-Christian.
+As such, Voodoo celebrates major life events like births, marriages, and deaths, but the religion that began in Africa has evolved over time.

 Voodoo and Haiti

 When Europeans began sending African slaves to the New World, Voodoo, as we know it today, was born in Haiti.
 Many slavers mistakenly thought by desolating the various African ethnic groups it would stop them from forming as a community.
 Instead, the opposite happened.
 These transplanted slaves fused their varying beliefs together to form the new religion we called Voodoo.
 Since that time it has spread to parts of the southern United States, as well as South America.